atomix/atomix.github.io/atomix/docs/groups.md

 ### Message consumers

 Messages delivered to a group member must be received by listeners registered on the [`LocalMember`][LocalMember]'s [`MessageService`][MessageService].
 Only the node to which a member belongs can listen for messages sent to that member.
 Thus, to listen for messages, join a group and create a [`MessageConsumer`][MessageConsumer].
+To listen for messages on a consumer, register a consumer callback via the [`onMessage(Consumer)`][MessageConsumer.onMessage] method:

 ```java
 LocalMember localMember = group.join().join();